namgyu1/Text-guided-AVIGATE/README.md

 ---

-## 1. Problem: The 'Text-Agnostic' Limitation of AVIGATE
+## 1. Problem: The Text-Agnostic Limitation of AVIGATE

 The original AVIGATE model achieves SOTA by selectively fusing audio (A) and visual (V) information using a Gated Fusion Transformer.